CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     *Each `KilledInput` struct contains:*

-    - `coin`: The address of the ERC20 token to be killed.
+    - `coin`: `ERC20` - The address of the ERC20 token to be killed.
-    - `killed`: The sum of the epoch indices during which the coin is killed.
+    - `killed`: `Epoch` - The sum of the epoch indices during which the coin is killed.

     ??? quote "Source code"